 I love traditional saffron risotto, made with arborio rice and lots of Parmesan cheese!
 Just so you’re not deprived, here’s a cauliflower rice recipe that tastes almost the same.
 Paleo cauliflower rice is a quick and easy low-carb side dish, and I find it lighter on the digestion than rice.
 The “cheese” sauce is deliciously rich, and comes very close to that Italian “Milanese” flavor.
 Saffron is one of my favorite spices.
 Although I’ve cooked with it for years, I recently learned it comes from the pistils of a crocus, and has to be delicately plucked from the flower.
 No

-This is an authentic Italian risotto, re-invented Paleo style.
-Which means it has a wonderful broth, and rich, deep flavor of Parmesan cheese.
+An authentic Italian risotto, re-invented Paleo style, means it has a wonderful broth, and rich, deep flavor of Parmesan cheese.
 I was planning a cauliflower risotto for you today.
-But someone in the family made quinoa that had to be used.
+But someone in the family cooked up a batch of sprouted quinoa that has to be used.
 Wow!
-It was incredibly delicious and so easy!
+It tastes incredibly delicious and so easy!
 You can make this recipe with EITHER quinoa or riced cauliflower.
-The Paleo Police are on the fence about quinoa.
-Technically, quinoa is neither a grain or a grass – it is rather a seed related to Swiss chard, spinach and beets, so many people define it as
+I should warn you that the Paleo Police are on the fence about quinoa.
+Technically, quinoa is neither a grain or a grass – it is related to Swiss chard, spinach and beets, however some

 Wow!
 What an easy and delicious way to eat asparagus!
 I prefer asparagus steamed al-dente, so it’s sublime flavor comes through.
 Gremolata sauce sounds fancy – but how simple is lemon zest, lemon juice, garlic and parsley?
 No equipment required.
 Asparagus is a rich source of glutathione, a detoxifier and antioxidant that helps break down free radicals.
 It powerfully prevents diabetes by helping to balance insulin levels.
 It is a natural diuretic, promoting kidney health.
 We wouldn’t want to forget that asparagus is an aphrodisiac, one of the best foods to increase libido – just notice its shape.
 Lemon zest